 Causes of Oily Skin

-Excess oil accumulates on the outer skin layer due to the fact that your glands are producing too much sebum, leading to large pores.
+Excess oil accumulates on the outer skin layer since your glands are producing too much sebum, leading to large pores.
 This, in turn, causes whiteheads, acne, blackheads, and other pimples as well as general skin irritation.

 Disheartening as that may sound, there is one big advantage – people with oily skin develop fewer wrinkles and age better.
 Wrinkles are typically caused by dryer than normal skin.